How to buy Celamin Holdings (CNL) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Celamin Holdings Limited is an other industrial metals & mining business based in Australia.
-Celamin Holdings shares (CNL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.095 – a decrease of 9.52% over the previous week. and has a market cap (total outstanding shares value) of $18.2 million.
+Celamin Holdings shares (CNL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Celamin Holdings has a trailing 12-month revenue of around $8,439.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Celamin Holdings

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.